Codycody31/Prevent-OCI-Deletion-for-being-idle/README.md

 > **Caution**: Always exercise caution when using the `kill` command, especially with the `-9` option.
 It forcibly terminates processes and can inadvertently affect essential system processes if misused.

+## Platform Compatibility

+These scripts have been specifically designed and tested on Ubuntu 22.04 instances.
+Before using them, ensure you are running an instance with Ubuntu 22.04, as the commands, package references, and script behaviors might differ in other distributions or versions.

+If you are interested in adapting these scripts for other operating systems, distributions, or different Ubuntu versions, you might need to adjust command syntax, package management commands, and potentially other system-specific details.

 ## Tips

 * If you are uncertain about the effect of changes you make, test them in a controlled environment before deploying them on your main instance.